martinblackd23d/martinblackd23d/README.md

 I've tried finding bug bounties
-Uncovered and reported a vulnerability in a real world  system Currently working as a Data Analytics Intern at Saint Paul College
+Uncovered and reported a vulnerability in a real world  system Currently working as a Data Analytics Intern at Saint Paul College Set up a java webserver for other students to submit their homework to

 I have been coding and building projects on my own for a few years now, trying to explore many areas of computer science, and building a solid foundation in each, so I can adapt well to changing circumstances.
 I am also a really fast learner and have a very solid background in math and physics with many good results at science competitions.